 send me an email to introduce yourself!

 GET YOUR MINGLE ON: Before, during and after the show, I will be mingling freely with your guests.
 Chatting, listening and exchanging life experience with audience members is one of my most favourite parts of the House Concert model!
 There aren’t many opportunities where an audience member gets to interact directly one-on-one with the artist performing.
-This is an important step of the House Concert process, to keep everyone comfortable, centered and feeling at home.
+This is an important aspect of the House Concert process, to keep everyone comfortable and feeling at home.

 How much does it cost?

 The cost of a House Concert depends on where you live, when you’d like to host a show, and how you’d like to show your support!!
 Each show is different and unique.
 There are two options to choose from that help me get paid as an independent artist by performing a house show:

 $200 deposit + $800 minimum guarantee at show (usually covered by guest contributions collected by host)